 In their efforts to secure effectivity, some States use all the means at their disposal to assert - or impose - their sovereignty or jurisdiction over a land and/or maritime area, including through forcible action.
 Police activities are used as a means of strengthening the effectiveness of the regime.
 According to Jimenez Kwast, 'While incidents involving unilateral action against vessels of the other party quite commonly occur, they tend to cause further contention and intensify the conflict'.
-62 The distinction between law enforcement (including forcible actions authorised under the law of the sea) and use of force (in application to the Article 2.4 UN Charter) is particularly blurred.
-63 The examples of China in the South China Sea, and Lebanon and Israel in the Mediterranean Sea illustrate this phenomenon and this difficult distinction.
+The distinction between law enforcement (including forcible actions authorised under the law of the sea) and use of force (in application to the Article 2.4 UN Charter) is particularly blurred.
+The examples of China in the South China Sea, and Lebanon and Israel in the Mediterranean Sea illustrate this phenomenon and this difficult distinction.

 China currently claims the entire South China Sea, and, more precisely, since the mid twentieth century, all waters within the 'nine-dashed line' which overlaps with waters claimed by almost every other regional State.
 The diverse claims became more assertive and widespread from the 1970s onwards, due to the evolution of the law of the sea and the discovery of hydrocarbon deposits.
 Several States of the region began occupying the different islets to demonstrate their rights.
-This occupation and long-term strategy of control of the islets have since taken a decidedly robustly military turn, illustrated by the construction by China of military bases in the claimed islands.64 China transformed the natural state of several islets, initially unsuitable for permanent habitation, into artificial islands capable of hosting naval aviation activity but also effected transformation by the continuous occurrence of altercations.
+This occupation and long-term strategy of control of the islets have since taken a decidedly robustly military turn, illustrated by the construction by China of military bases in the claimed islands.
+China transformed the natural state of several islets, initially unsuitable for permanent habitation, into artificial islands capable of hosting naval aviation activity but also effected transformation by the continuous occurrence of altercations.
 Vietnam began military occupation of islands, but was forcibly removed from the Paracels in 1974; in 1988, 64 Vietnamese military personnel were killed in a Chinese intervention on Johnson Reef in the Spratly islands; on 12 March 2011, two Chinese patrol vessels approached a Philippine vessel conducting a seismic survey near Reed Bank, demanding that it cease operations.
-In response, the Philippines deployed an aircraft and two warships to escort the seismic vessel until it completed its mission.65 Chinese naval militias are moreover concentrated near islands occupied by the Philippines, to control the area.66 In Scarborough shoal, Filipino fishermen are harassed, and
+In response, the Philippines deployed an aircraft and two warships to escort the seismic vessel until it completed its mission.65 Chinese naval militias are moreover concentrated near islands occupied by the Philippines, to control the area.66 In Scarborough shoal, Filipino fishermen are harassed, and ibid 58, 61, 71 and following.
+The author offers a detailed study on the criteria to distinguish between law enforcement at sea and the use of force, using diverse criteria: the functional objective of the forcible action, the legal basis and the purpose of the actions, the status of the subjected foreign vessel, or the location of the incident.

-62 Patricia Jimenez Kwast, 'Law Enforcement and the Use of Force: Reflections on the Categorisation of Forcible Action at Sea in the Light of the Guyana/Surinam Award' [2008] 13 IJCSL 49, 69-70.
+Patricia Jimenez Kwast, 'Law Enforcement and the Use of Force: Reflections on the Categorisation of Forcible Action at Sea in the Light of the Guyana/Surinam Award' [2008] 13 IJCSL 49, 69-70.